2018 Elections will be held on the following dates 7AM to 8PM:

 Making application to receive an absentee ballot by mail

-- The deadline for making application to receive an absentee ballot by mail is:
+- The deadline for making application to receive a 2018 Spring Primary absentee ballot by mail is:

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.